Common Puppy Behavior Problems And Solutions

 Positive reinforcement is another effective technique for housebreaking.
 Whenever your puppy eliminates outside, make sure to offer plenty of praise and rewards.
 This will help them associate going potty outside with positive experiences, encouraging them to repeat the desired behavior.

-Solution: Crate training
+Solution:

-Crate training can be a valuable tool in housebreaking your puppy. naturally avoid soiling their sleeping areas, so a properly sized crate can help teach them to hold their bladder and bowels.
+Crate training can be a valuable tool in housebreaking your puppy.
+Dogs naturally avoid soiling their sleeping areas, so a properly sized crate can help teach them to hold their bladder and bowels.
 However, it's important to remember that a crate should never be used as a form of punishment.
 Instead, crate training should be a positive and comfortable experience for your puppy.

 Solution: Supervision and confinement